 The weighting scheme uses the population number for a given nationality divided by the total number of travel party in the survey.
 This number is the same for all respondents for a given nationality.

-Using the weighted results of the border survey, the number of overnight stays for the various types of establishments, in particular in private home accommodation as well as for unpaid indoor and outdoor overnight stays, is found by scaling the weighted number for hotels and guesthouses from the border survey against the reported number of overnight stays for hotels and guesthouses that Statistics Iceland receives directly from the accommodation establishments.
-This is done using the package 'survey' in R.
+Using the weighted results of the border survey, the number of overnight stays for the various types of establishments, in particular in private home accommodation as well as for unpaid indoor and outdoor overnight stays, is found by scaling the weighted number for hotels and guesthouses from the border survey against the reported number of overnight stays for hotels and guesthouses that Statistics Iceland receives directly from the accommodation establishments, and calculating standard errors of the estimators using the package 'survey' in R (Lumley, 2019) (Särndal, Swensson and Wretman, 1991).

 2.3.
 VAT turnover